Deployments

 - Lifecycle: Lifecycle scripts specify actions that applications take when a lifecycle event occurs.
 For details about how to configure the scripts, see Container Lifecycle.

-- Startup Commands: You can set the commands to be executed immediately after the container is started.
+- Startup Commands: You can set the commands that will be executed immediately after the container is started.
 Startup commands correspond to the ENTRYPOINT startup instructions of the container engine.
 For details, see Setting Container Startup Commands.

 - Configuration Management: You can mount ConfigMaps and secrets to a container.
 For details about how to create ConfigMaps and secrets, see ConfigMaps and Secrets.